givenmnisi6/CMPG323-Project-2-34292748/README.md

 The methods that are used in my API are the following:
 - GET: Retrieve all data from the database.
 - GET: Retrieve data from the database based on the ID entered.
+- GET: Retrieve all devices within a specific zone.
+- GET: Retrieve all devices within a specific category
+- GET: Return the number of zones that are associated to a specific category.
 - POST: Create a new item of data on the database.
 - PATCH: Update an existing item of data on the database.
 - DELETE: Delete an item of data on the database.